poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

   * You `are unable to utilize all of your available bandwidth` over the Internet when uploading to Amazon S3

-- __Value lock policy__ can be modified only once initially and thereafter no modifications can be done.
+- __S3 Events__ - notifications designed to be delivered at least once.

+  * To ensure write event is NOT missed, enable versioning.
-- __Amazon S3 notifications__ Possible destinations for are:
+  * Possible destinations for notifications are:

-  * SNS topic
+    - SNS topic
-  * SQS Queue
+    - SQS Queue
-  * Lamda Function
+    - Lamda Function

 __Amazon Glacier__